PPML/tabby2/inst/md/standard-interventions.md

 Tabby2 not only predicts the trajectory of TB given the current conditions of testing and treatment, but also can make hypothetical predictions that are the result of changes to testing and treatment in the future.
-Our Prebuilt Scenarios include 5 hypothetical scenarios which model changes to TB testing and treatment.
+Our Predefined Scenarios include 5 hypothetical scenarios which model changes to TB testing and treatment.
 These are options available for visualization in the Outcomes pages, selectable as Model Scenarios.